 Melatonin is the primary hormone of the pineal gland and acts to regulate the body’s circadian rhythm, especially the sleep/wake cycle.
 When administered in pharmacological doses (1-3mgs), melatonin acts as a powerful sleep-regulating agent that controls the circadian rhythm.

-Interested in joining us on Tuesday night’s FREE Question & Answer Teleconference?
+Interested in joining us on our FREE Question & Answer Teleconference?

 Chronic stress and depletion of stress coping chemicals including serotonin, 5-hydroxytryptophan (5HTP)• exposure to bright lights at night • exposure to electromagnetic fields • NSAIDs (Celebrex, Vioxx, Mobic, Alleve, Bextra,etc.) • SSRIs, yes the very same antidepressants that many take for FMS, including Prozac, Zoloft, Celexa, Paxil, and Lexapro. • anxiety meds (benzodiazepines) like Klonopin, Ativan, Xanax, Restoril, etc. • anti-hypertensive meds (beta-blockers, adrenergics, and calcium channel blockers) including, Inderal, Toprol, Tenormin, Lorpressor, etc. • steroids • over 3 mg. of vitamin B12 in a day. • caffeine • alcohol • tobacco • evening exercise (for up to three hours afterwards) • depression